David-Guzman02/threat-hunting-scenario-tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
-The device was isolated, and the user's direct manager was notified.
+TOR usage was confirmed on the endpoint dg-win10 by the user dgsec.
+The device was isolated and the user's direct manager was notified.

 ---